Diasen Diathonite Screed

 Diathonite Screed can be mixed straight from the bag with clean water to create a consistent mixture with excellent workability.

 The materials used in Diathonite Screed make it lightweight, easy to work and an excellent insulator.
-It is dries much faster than a traditional lime-based screed.
+It dries much faster than a traditional lime-based screed.

 It has an excellent low thermal conductivity, so whether it is used over a concrete slab or in combination with glass foam aggregates with bare soil underneath, it provides excellent thermal benefits and comfort to the building occupants.